raspberryrippl3/Chrome-Devtools-Code-Coverage-Parser/README.md

 # Example on a test site

-Purging the WordPress template bundled CSS which saved approx 300 KB
+Purging a CSS file of unused styles, saving approx 300 KB

 **Before:**